dcaglar/ecommerce-platform-kotlin/docs/ADR-006-007-merged-unified.md

 •	Balanced Postings are inserted into ledger_entries.
 •	Corresponding account balances (account_balances) are atomically updated with optimistic concurrency and idempotency.
 •	PaymentCaptured is not a ledger trigger; it is purely an aggregate signal used for higher-level reconciliation, analytics, and downstream workflow orchestration.
-•	A PaymentAuthorizedConsumer also listen paymentauthorized and will request a ledger for payment
+•	A PaymentAuthorizedConsumer(Per PaymentOrder) also listen paymentauthorized and will request a ledger for payment

 ---